-8. The Segway®
+8. The Segway

-We all remember the hype surrounding the Segway, the first self-balancing zero emissions personal transportation vehicle, when it was launched in 2001 by inventor Dean Kamen.
+We all remember the hype surrounding the Segway, the first self-balancing zero-emissions personal transportation vehicle, when it was launched in 2001 by inventor Dean Kamen.
 It’s the DeLorean of the decade, offering “Back To The Future” technology for regular folks like you and me.

 In 2010, Segways are used by mall cops most visibly but are also used by tour companies and theme park employees.
 There is a guy down the street from me who uses it to go mailbox to mailbox delivering tag sale flyers and such.
-Despite a massive recall in 2006 when every one of the units sold to date were called in due to a software glitch that caused the units to immediately reverse, 50,000 more units have been reported as sold.
+Despite a massive recall in 2006 when every one of the units sold to date was called in due to a software glitch that caused the units to immediately reverse, 50,000 more units have been reported as sold.

 The maximum speed of a Segway is 12.5 miles per hour and one battery charge will take you 15-25 miles.
 There are seven models, including a golf version, which sells for $7,799.00 on Amazon.com.
 Check Craigslist as well.
 I found the I2 model posted for $4,100.

 Hitchhiking, while terribly economical (and very cool or creepy, depending on your experience) is not a great method of travel for someone who has to be somewhere on time.
 It also may be the most dangerous option outlined here.
 It is legal, contrary to what you might think but foot traffic is not permitted on highways or toll roads in this country.is Hitchhiking is popular in places like Belgium, Ireland and South Africa and is illegal only in Hong Kong, Burma (for foreigners), and Singapore.
 It is also much more acceptable on vacation islands where cars are few and far between and distances are short.